charliezon/deep_stock/README.md

 ## Stock trade strategy

 Suppose we set the same rate for stopping loss and taking profit, then when the success rate is larger than fifty percent, we can profit.
-Therefore, our goal is to find the models with the as high success rate as possible in this condition.
+Therefore, our goal is to find the models with as high success rate as possible in this condition.